 Hopefully, by now, you will better understand what it takes to become a makeup artist for film and TV.
 If you need further advice and guidance, why not book a FREE discovery call to explore further how I can help you take your first step towards your dream career?

-If you want to connect or stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn or sign up for my monthly newsletter, which also includes receiving updates on when a new blog post goes live.
-If you are interested in watching some videos and discovering more creative careers, then you may enjoy my career resources, which can be found here.
+If you want to connect or stay updated with the latest industry news and job opportunities, make sure to follow me on LinkedIn or sign up for my monthly newsletter.
+The newsletter also includes updates when a new blog post goes live.

 If you enjoyed reading this post, please comment and share it on social media using any of the buttons below.
 Thank you.